Skip to main content

 3 mentions Positive Neutral Negative

-The game exhibits several glitches and a buggy combat system, which detracts from the overall experience.
-While players appreciate the attractive art and initial engagement, the stability issues lead to a sense of frustration and limit exploration.
+The game's stability is hindered by several glitches and a buggy combat system, which detracts from the overall experience.
+Despite its appealing art and initial intrigue, the technical issues make gameplay feel tedious and limit the sense of a fully immersive world.

 • “I really want more and would be happy to pay for more, but as is, the game is merely attractive art with some elements placed on top to give the user some feeling of satisfaction through initially interesting but ultimately tedious and buggy battles and the illusion of a deep world when they are allowed to explore only a tiny percentage of what would be possible.”